Mario Caldato Jr.: Early life

-Caldato was born in Sao Paolo, Brazil.
+Caldato was born in São Paulo, Brazil.
 When he was two years old, his family moved to Los Angeles.
 Caldato began playing keyboards as a youth and took classical music lessons.

 Career

 In 1986, Caldato met DJ Matt Dike at Los Angeles nightclub Power Tools.
 At Dike's request, Caldato built a recording studio in Dike's apartment, where he engineered and co-produced Tone Loc and Young MC's hit singles and albums.
 In 1988, Caldato began his long-term professional association with Beastie Boys when he engineered their second album, Paul's Boutique.
 He co-produced their albums Check Your Head, Ill Communication and Hello Nasty.

 Through his association with the Beastie Boys, Caldato also produced DJ Hurricane's first album, The Hurra.
 With Adam Horovitz, he produced two albums for the hardcore punk band D.F.L..
 Caldato also toured extensively worldwide with Beastie Boys during Check Your Head and Ill Communication, and mixed their live sound.

-Caldato has also worked with such artists as Money Mark, Jack Johnson, Beck, Björk, Blur, Cibo Matto, The Cult, Day One, Los Lobos, John Lee Hooker, Manu Chao, Molotov, Super Furry Animals, Gruff Rhys, The John Butler Trio, Yoko Ono, and One Day as a Lion.
+Caldato has also worked with such artists as Money Mark, Jack Johnson, Soulfly, Beck, Björk, Blur, Cibo Matto, The Cult, Day One, Los Lobos, John Lee Hooker, Manu Chao, Molotov, Super Furry Animals, Gruff Rhys, The John Butler Trio, Yoko Ono, and One Day as a Lion.

 Work with artists in South America

-Caldato, a Portuguese speaker, has produced many Brazilian artists, including Planet Hemp, Marcelo D2, Seu Jorge, Nação Zumbi, Bebel Gilberto, Marisa Monte, Vanessa da Mata, and Mallu Magalhães.
+Caldato, a Portuguese speaker, has collaborated and produced many Brazilian artists, including Planet Hemp, Marcelo D2, Seu Jorge, Nação Zumbi, Bebel Gilberto, Marisa Monte, Vanessa da Mata, Os Paralamas do Sucesso and Mallu Magalhães.
 In 2008 he mixed the debut album of the Argentinian group Banda de Turistas titled Magico Corazon Radiofonico.
 In 2010 Caldato mixed and co-produced the Seu Jorge and Almaz self-titled album released by Now-Again Records.
 Caldato organized, recorded and produced a charitable album with Anglo-Brazilian collaboratory supergroup, The Bottletop Band.